 “The most crucial aspect is trust between two parties,” he opined.
 “We need to assure buyers that the produce they bought are fresh from the farm, not transported from one location to another.

 “This is the reason for the WhatsApp group.
 We have pick-up points for the buyers to meet us,” Ah Niao added.

 “Hopefully, we can garner more support from the community to purchase locally grown agricultural produce in the future,” he expressed.

 For more information, Ah Niao can be contacted at 012 428 7886 or go to Centainnel Agriculture’s Facebook page.

-Pictures by Gisele Soo
+Pictures and video by Gisele Soo